Getting Ready for Bariatric Surgery

 - Learn everything you can about bariatric surgery.
 Read books, view websites, attend support groups and talk with others who have had surgery to become informed about the procedures offered, risks and lifestyle changes.
 Visit our website for a list of recommended resources and additional information.

-After your Medical and Surgical Weight Management Program Questionnaire, Release of Information, Phone Messages and copy of the front and back of your insurance card are received, a member of our team will contact you to schedule assessment appointments.
+After your Surgical Weight Management Program Questionnaire, Release of Information, Phone Messages and copy of the front and back of your insurance card are received, a member of our team will contact you to schedule assessment appointments.
 You will meet individually with your surgeon, physician assistant, dietitian and health psychologist, and complete a series of computer-based health psychology evaluations.

 Our team meets frequently to review patients who have completed assessments.
 You will be contacted following this review to discuss the care plan best suited to your needs.